FEMA: Elevation Certificates, Flood Hazard Site Plans & LOMAs

 If you want to build in a flood hazard area, we can help to ensure your building will have the least possible impact on the flood way and meet county requirements for building size and placement.

-One day turnarounds for Elevation Certificates and a flat fee for Skagit, Snohomish, King and Pierce counties.
+One-day turnarounds for Elevation Certificates and a flat fee for Skagit, Snohomish, King, Islands and Pierce counties.